garywige/axicom-scripting-training/Lesson 4/README.md

 $testCount += $end.Octets[3] - $start.Octets[3] + 1
 ```

 Okay, so now we need to populate our array with every possible IP address in this range.
 We do this by using nested for loops.
 Each loop is responsible for generating the value of one of the octets.
 For the last 3 octets, the start and end values will depend on whether the previous octet is at it's first or last value.
 Why?
 Because if the previous octet is not on either its first or last value, then this octet needs to iterate through all of the values between 0 and 254 inclusive.
+Perhaps it would be easier to explain by showing you an example:

+Start IP: **192.168.1.5**
+End IP: **192.168.3.7**

+Starting Octets:
+1. 192
+2. 168
+3. 1
+4. 5

+- We start the 4rth octet loop at 5 and iterate all the way to 254.
+Notice that we do not stop at 7.
+- We increment the 3rd octet to 2.
+- We start the 4rth octet loop again, but this time we start at 0 and iterate all the way to 254.
+(192.168.2.0 is a valid IP address on networks that have less than a 24-bit subnet mask.
+The more you know :rainbow: )
+- We increment the 3rd octet to 3.
+This is our final value for this octet.
+- We start the 4rth octet loop one final time, starting at 0 and ending at 7.

 Originally, I implemented this using a couple of if/else blocks in each loop:

 ```
 if($i -eq $start.Octets[0]){